Wales travel guide

 Constitutional monarchy, with some powers devolved to the National Assembly for Wales.

-Prime Minister Theresa May since July 2016.
+Prime Minister Liz Truss since September 2022.
 (UK government).
-First Minister Carwyn Jones since 2009 (National Assembly for Wales).
+First Minister Mark Drakeford since 2018 (National Assembly for Wales).